Uberspace/lab/source/guide_lychee.rst

 .. note:: For this guide you should be familiar with the basic concepts of

   * :manual:`PHP <lang-php>`
+  * Composer_
   * :manual:`MySQL <database-mysql>`
   * :manual:`domains <web-domains>`

 Prerequisites
 =============

-We're using :manual:`PHP <lang-php>` in the stable version 7.3:
+We're using :manual:`PHP <lang-php>` in the stable version 7.4:

 ::

- [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.3'
+ [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.4'
  [isabell@stardust ~]$

 .. include:: includes/my-print-defaults.rst